Important Things To Do After A Property Loss

 - Report the claim by calling your local Kentucky Farm Bureau Agent’s office or by calling the after-hours claims reporting hotline.

-- If your loss is severe or has affected many rooms, start preparing a room-by-room inventory of damages and lost property.
+- If your loss is severe or has many rooms affected, start preparing a room-by-room inventory of damages and lost property.
 If you have the information, or remember it, include manufacturer names, model numbers, and purchase dates.

 - If possible, do not dispose of any damaged items – especially if an item may be responsible for the loss.
 Examples of this could be a water heater or a stove.
 If a damaged item has to be disposed of because of personal safety or by order of the authorities, try to document it with photographs first.